black-shadows/System-Design/README.md

 These are just examples of questions that you may have to answer in order to make your solution complete.
 It may be the case that the interviewer wants to direct the discussion in one particular direction.
 Then, maybe you won’t need to address all the bottlenecks but rather talk in more depth about one particular area.
 In any case, you need to be able to identify the weak spots in a system and be able to resolve them.

-Remember, usually each solution is a trade-off of some kind.
+Remember, usually, each solution is a trade-off of some kind.
 Changing something will worsen something else.
-However, the important thing is to be able to talk about these trade-offs, and to measure their impact on the system given the constraints and use cases defined.
+However, the important thing is to be able to talk about these trade-offs and to measure their impact on the system given the constraints and use cases defined.

 Once you've outlined the core bottlenecks you see, you can start addressing them in the next step.